 A breakaway in basketball is the act of obtaining the ball while on defense and moving quickly past all players on the opposing team to make a shot.
 This is also known as a fast break.
-Let's learn a little bit more about it!
+Read more to learn everything you need to know about breakaways.

 A breakaway begins on defense, when the defender obtains the ball, usually through a steal or as the result of a turnover.
 The start of a fast break must be rapid so that the offense can get the ball down the court before the defense is able to catch up.
 The player who gets the ball has to either begin dribbling toward their basket or pass the ball forward to another player on their team that is further down the court.